watir/watirbook/installation/mac.md

 Let's try watir-webdriver gem.
 For now it can drive Firefox, Chrome and Opera.
 It should also be able to drive Safari in the future.
 Install it with `sudo gem install watir-webdriver --no-ri --no-rdoc`.

-If you did not install Xcode, you will get this:
+If you did not install OSX GCC Installer or Xcode, you will get this:

     $ sudo gem install watir-webdriver --no-ri --no-rdoc (...)